bnaucler/gambot/CONTRIBUTING.md

 * Monrad seeding algo
 * APPG based seeding for draws in Win/Win algo
 * Possibility to 'force' games with specified opponent
+* Pick player with fewest previous matchups when forcing
 * Tournament history search by date
     - next / prev buttons
 * Tool to import player & tournament JSON data to db